dolphinwang/ImageCoverFlow/README.md

 mCoverFlowView.setVisibleImage(5);
 ```

-**TIP**: If you want to support different move speeds on different screen densities, you can call method `setScreenDensity()` to set the screen density.
-Otherwise coverflow will have unified move speed.
+**TIP**: If you want to support different movement speeds on different screen densities, you can use method `setScreenDensity()`.
+Otherwise CoverFlow will have a unified movement speed.

 ---